xLoadingx/RumbleAnimator/ReplayFormat/README.md

     byte FieldSize
     bytes FieldValue[FieldSize]

-Fields may appear in any order, but keep the defined field values the same order as described below for each state.
+Fields may appear in any order, but the defined field enum values must keep the same order as described below for each state.
 Unknown fields must be skipped using `FieldSize`

 ---